Informatievlaanderen/OSLO-EA-to-RDF/README.md

 Typical usage (for more options/commands, use `--help`):

-    # Converts a diagram in an EA project to a RDF ontology (in the Turtle format)
+    # Converts a diagram in an EA project to a RDF ontology (in the Turtle format).
+    # Newly defined elements will use 3 languages.
+Existing terms will get 2 translations.
     # Any ERROR or WARNING log statements should be adressed before using the generated ontology.
-    java -jar <jarfile> convert --diagram <diagramName> --lang en,nl,fr --input <EA project file> --output <turtle output file>
+    java -jar <jarfile> convert --diagram <diagramName> --lang en,nl,fr --extlang nl,fr --input <EA project file> --output <turtle output file>

     # Converts a diagram in a tab separated value file listing labels, definitions and more.
     java -jar <jarfile> tsv --diagram <diagramName> --lang en,nl,fr --input <EA project file> --output <turtle output file>